sergeych/node-prego/README.md

 * reversible migrations, plain postgres SQL + any js/coffee code, executed in transactions, convenient to deploy

 * DB access helper functions like prego.client(), prego.execute(), prego.executeRow() with automatic SQL statement
   preparation and caching, and pg's connection pool (new style).
-Provides connection looking and automated release.
+Provides connection locking and automated release.

 * Models: use prego.Table as base class to get automated loading from SQL or by id, access to attributes as camelCased properties `user.lastName`, save only changed attributes, minimal associations (hasMany), easy deletion and so on.